History of the steam engine: Watt's separate condenser

 While working at the University of Glasgow as an instrument maker and repairman in 1759, James Watt was introduced to the power of steam by Professor John Robison.
 Fascinated, Watt took to reading everything he could on the subject, and independently developed the concept of latent heat, only recently published by Joseph Black at the same university.
-When Watt learned that the University owned a small working model of a Newcomen engine, he pressed to have it returned from London where it was being unsuccessfully repaired.
+When Watt learned that the university owned a small working model of a Newcomen engine, he pressed to have it returned from London where it was being unsuccessfully repaired.
 Watt repaired the machine, but found it was barely functional even when fully repaired.

 After working with the design, Watt concluded that 80% of the steam used by the engine was wasted.
 Instead of providing motive force, it was being used to heat the cylinder.
 In the Newcomen design, every power stroke was started with a spray of cold water, which not only condensed the steam, but also cooled the walls of the cylinder.
 This heat had to be replaced before the cylinder would accept steam again.
-In the Newcomen engine the heat was supplied only by the steam, so when the steam valve was opened again the vast majority condensed on the cold walls as soon as it was admitted to the cylinder.
+In the Newcomen engine the heat was supplied only by the steam, so when the steam valve was opened again a high proportion condensed on the cold walls as soon as it was admitted to the cylinder.
 It took a considerable amount of time and steam before the cylinder warmed back up and the steam started to fill it up.